Skip to main content

 • Ask: will they help with visa paperwork, or are you solo?

-• Ask: do they have corporate housing partnership, or do you find your own?
+• Ask: do they have a corporate housing partnership, or do you find your own?

 • Ask: is there a relocation stipend?
-Some companies offer housing bonus.
+Some companies offer a housing bonus.

-• Confirm: salary currency (USD or MXN?), tax treatment, how often payroll runs
+• Confirm: salary currency (USD or MXN?), tax treatment, and how often payroll runs

 Days 20–30: Arrange short-term housing